-The RMS Titanic was the largest and most luxurious ocean liner of its time, a huge ship that could accommodate up to 2787 passengers and 885 crew members.
+The RMS Titanic was the largest and most luxurious ocean liner of its time, a huge vessel that could accommodate up to 2787 passengers and 885 crew.
 Its construction took three years of work, until it finally left the port of Southampton (United Kingdom) on April 10, 1912, to later call at Cherbourg (France) and Queenstown (Ireland).
 After a five-day crossing, she sank when she struck an iceberg in the North Atlantic… the rest is history.

 Titanic: The Official Exhibition – The Journey Continues pays tribute to the most famous ship and to all the people who were part of this historic milestone as passengers or workers on the ocean liner through an immersive, playful, educational experience designed for all ages.